Tool Belt Setup for Finish Carpentry

 Tool belt setup for finish carpentry sounds simple until the work has to look right in real light.
-That’s when the generic internet advice starts falling apart.
-This version is the jobsite answer.
+Generic internet advice falls apart fast when you’re moving through finished rooms, checking reveals, trimming shims, and trying not to beat up painted corners.

 A lot of guys set up a finish belt like they’re going to frame a house, hang drywall, install cabinets, and demo a window all before lunch.
 Then they wonder why the belt feels heavy, catches on corners, and turns into a junk drawer by ten in the morning.